The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 But skin is only surface.

-What if we measured youth by reaction time?
-By memory?
-By how gracefully we handle grief?
+What if we measured youth by reaction time or by memory, by how gracefully we handle grief?

 So yes, light your candle.
-Do your gua sha.
-But add a few minutes of quiet too.
+Do your gua sha all you want, but add a few minutes of quiet too.
 Because what’s the point of youthful skin if the mind inside it feels 20 years older?

 Lighting a candle before you begin can help trigger your brain into associating that scent and glow with quiet.